-- The vaccine is injected into the upper arm and needs to be given three times.
+- The vaccine is injected into the upper arm.

 - The second dose is given at least one month after the first.
 The last dose is given at least five months after the second dose.

-- Pregnant women should not take the HPV vaccine.
+- Pregnant women should wait to take the vaccine until after the birth.

-- Medicines authorities have approved the vaccine after a thorough assessment of its efficacy and side effects.
+- Medicine authorities have approved the vaccine after a thorough assessment of its efficacy and side effects.

-- The vaccine protects against the HPV 16 and 18 strains that cause 70 per cent of all cases of cervical cancer.
+- The vaccine protects against the HPV strains that combined cause 90 per cent of all cases of cervical cancer in Norway.

 - It is not recommended to test for HPV infection before vaccination.